 The true value of an MBA is greater than just the degree.
 The knowledge and skills you gain along the way are of equal importance to the professional credential itself, and they can open up important and exciting doors for you as your career evolves.

 If you are looking to advance at your current employer, the leadership skills you develop in an MBA program can position you well to move into a management role.
-MBA alumni corroborate this, reporting that they receive more promotions after earning their advanced degree than they did prior to attending business school.5
+William & Mary’s Online MBA alumni corroborate this, with ~80% reporting that they received a promotion either during or upon completion of the program.3

 A Broader Network